 - So far $0 for EC2, where I host it.

 - $20 for using a Fiverr developer twice (I’m counting their extra fees in this calculation and it might not be exact, since I paid in Canadian dollars)

-That’s $119 in total, but those expenses won’t be repeated.
-I might pay a little for hosting eventually, and I’ll definitely ask the developer to update the plugin again, since it’s much easier than doing it myself.
+That’s $86 in total, but those expenses won’t be repeated.
+I might pay a little for hosting eventually, and I’ll definitely ask the developer to update the Sendy again, if necessary, since it’s much easier than doing it myself.
 Still, I don’t think it’s going to be anything over $5 / month for a list that can keep growing.

 With Mailerlite, and a list of more than 2500 subscribers, it would be $252 for just one year if I kept within 5,000 subscribers.
 And again, their prices are really good.